unifirejs/unifire/docs/core/actions/README.md

 # Actions

 Unifire has no limitations on what you can do in your actions.
 Write your code however you want to write it.
-Unifire will call the right subscribers at the right time.
+Unifire will call the right subscribers at the right time, batched as efficiently as possible.

 ## Basics

-Let's create a store called `counter` with actions to `increment` and `decrement` our state.
+Let's create a store called `counter` with actions to `increment` and `decrement` count.

 ```js
 const state = { count: 0 };